hhhhmmmmm02/capture-the-flag-for-pyhop/README.md

 Includes:

-- A self-created implementation for a sinple capture the Flag Game: 3 blue vs 3 red players, 3 flag locations
+- A self-created implementation for a simple capture the Flag Game: 3 blue vs 3 red players, 3 flag locations
 - A simple GUI
 - Uses Pyhop 1.2.2: https://bitbucket.org/dananau/pyhop/src/master/
-- Simply run and it will import pyhop and necessary lines
+- Simply run and it will import pyhop and necessary files
 - Will call Pyhop to generate a plan to CTF.
 Pyhop is controlling Blue
 - Opponent is red, which selects random flag locations